You now have the Google tracking analytics code installed on your website and you are receiving your monthly reports in your inbox.

 - Try to decrease download time on your landing page.
 Utilize your footer by placing menu options there.

 Yvonne Wu is an award winning author and certified Professional Virtual Author’s Assistant who helps authors spend more of their time doing what they do best – writing a great book.
 You have a story to tell.
 Let’s get you out there to tell it!
-Learn more about our blogging products for authors and speakers.

 If you enjoyed this post please consider sharing it on Facebook, Linkedin and Twitter below.